samtron1412/docs/software/linux-command.md

 # netstat
 `netstat -tunap | grep :80` : find what process use 80 port. (-t: tcp, -u: udp, -n: numeric ip instead hostname, -a: all, -p: program/process id)

-# grep - search for a pattern in a file or files

 # date - display the current date and time
 # passwd - Change your login password
 # du - display the space size used for a directory